 6. Relapse occurs more often for those with unresolved trauma.

-Even when there is a strong desire to stop destructive patterns of substance abuse, unresolved trauma often leads to a greater likelihood of a quick relapse following the completion of a treatment program.(3) Although some believe that trauma treatment should not occur until a person has achieved a period of abstinence out of fear that trauma treatment might trigger relapse, it is clear that those who have both trauma and addiction issues struggle to maintain sobriety.
+Even when there is a strong desire to stop destructive patterns of substance use, unresolved trauma often leads to a greater likelihood of a quick relapse following the completion of a treatment program.(3) Although some believe that trauma treatment should not occur until a person has achieved a period of abstinence out of fear that trauma treatment might trigger relapse, it is clear that those who have both trauma and addiction issues struggle to maintain sobriety.

 Abstinence may not diminish trauma symptoms but may, in fact, trigger them.